-Quantitative: Hours Attempted vs Hours Earned
+Quantitative: Hours Attempted vs Hours Earned (Completion Rate)

 A student is considered to have made satisfactory academic progress provided he/she passes at least 67% of the cumulative credit hours attempted.
 For instance, a student who attempts 45 credit hours must complete at least 30 of those credit hours to make satisfactory academic progress.
-A student whose academic performance drops below the minimum standards will be placed on financial aid warning.
-A student can retain financial aid while on warning for one semester but must meet Satisfactory Academic Progress by the end of that semester or be placed on Financial Aid Suspension.